 Beef – I use a blend of 80% lean/ 20% fat ground beef.
 The fat adds flavor to the burger which I season simply with salt and pepper.
 The blend of fat also helps to keep the burger moist as it sears.

-Sriracha – Sriracha is a chili garlic hot sauce made with vinegar.I love combining sriracha with mayonnaise to make a quick and delicious spicy mayo that tastes good on just about anything from bagel sandwiches to BLTs.
+Sriracha – Sriracha is a chili garlic hot sauce made with vinegar.I love combining sriracha with mayonnaise to make a quick and delicious spicy mayo that tastes good on just about anything from bagel sandwiches to BLTs with spicy mayo and avocado.

 Cheddar cheese – Always use sharp Cheddar when cooking.
 If you use mild or medium Cheddar the flavor will cook out and the recipe will be lacking in that cheesy flavor.
 There is no difference in flavor between white and yellow Cheddar cheeses.
 The yellow variety included annatto to create the yellow color.